 You can find out what kind of political animal you are here:

 They have added an authoritarian/libertarian axis to the usual left/right one and devised a questionnaire to show where you stand on both dimensions.
 It seems a very sensible idea to me.
 After all, I’ve seen people of the left and right who could equally be described as fascistic, united in their totalitarian outlooks.
 You might charitably describe the hard left as “fascists in a good cause”.

 Tremulously, I tapped in my answers.
 Would I actually turn out to be a fascist?
 Would I have to despise myself, stop inviting myself to my own dinner parties, shout at myself in the street?
-Thank God, no. I turned out to live in the left-libertarian quadrant – just, near to the sainted Nelson Mandela:
+Thank God, no. I turned out to live in the left-libertarian quadrant – just, equidistant between Nelson Mandela, Nicola Sturgeon and someone called Jill:

 Who are my other neighbours?
 Kropotkin and Gandhi I see, but much farther out.
 Who’s that below me, Noam Chomsky and Thomas Paine?
 The writing’s difficult to make out.
 I’ve no idea who the woman with the funny hat is.
 Could be worse, at least I don’t have to rub shoulders with Ayn Rand or Fidel Castro.

 The people at Political Compass have also helpfully plotted where all the political parties sit (though I really think they could shove Labour, the Liberal Democrats and the Conservatives some way to the left):

 There I am next to the SDLP.
 That’s okay, I always admired John Hume.
 It is honestly concerning though to be anywhere near the climate stasis denying Greens who I’ve long regarded as the irresponsible, self-indulgent epitome of loopiness.